Insurance Premium Tax: guide for insurers

 You need to tell HMRC within 30 days of forming the intention of receiving taxable premiums as the insurer.

 If you’re a taxable intermediary you need to register within 30 days of the date on which you decide to charge taxable intermediaries’ fees.

-If you don’t notify HMRC at the proper time you may have to pay a penalty.
+If you don’t notify HMRC at the right time you may have to pay a penalty.

 How to register

 To register you need to complete form IPT 1 Application for Registration.

 If you’re a partnership you’ll also need to complete form IPT 2, Partnership Details, which asks for name and address details of all partners.

 If you wish to apply for group treatment, you must choose one of the corporate bodies to act as the ‘representative member’.
 The representative member must fill in form IPT 1 Application for Registration and form IPT 50, Application for Group Treatment.
 All group members must also complete a form IPT 51, Group Member Details.

 HM Revenue and Customs